-- The publication of fifteen volumes (through 2018) containing over 8,700 accurately transcribed and annotated documents.
-A new volume comes out every year, and the anticipated completion date for the project is 2026.
+- The publication of nineteen volumes (through 2023) containing nearly 11,000 accurately transcribed and annotated documents.
+A new volume comes out every year, and the anticipated completion date for the project is 2028.

 - Two-thirds of the documents written by Jefferson are being published for the first time, and the figure for letters he received is even higher.